-- Slice peaches into quarters then place in a large bowl.
+Slice peaches into quarters then place in a large bowl.
 Squeeze lemon juice over the peaches then sprinkle the cup of sugar on top.
-Let the peaches macerate in the sugar for 1/2-1 hour.
+Let the peaches macerate (get juicy) in the sugar for 1/2-1 hour.

-the great thing about freezer jam instead of canning jam is that you don't have to be exact with the recipe and you don't need loads of sugar to preserve the fruit.
-Just enough sugar is plenty and alter to your own whimsy!
+The great thing about freezer jam instead of canned jam is that you don't have to be exact with the recipe and you don't need loads of sugar to preserve the fruit.
+Just enough sugar is plenty and alter to your own preference!